Saad-BP/Flutter_Animated_Hamburger_Navigation_Drawer/README.md

-# Flutter Animated Burger Icon
+# Flutter Animated Burger-Icon

-The Burger is animated only here
+This feature can be used as a drawer and serve menues to the app user.

 ## Features:

-This feature can be used as a drawer and serve menues to the app user.
+The Burger-Icon is animated only here in this project.

 A few resources to get you started if this is your first Flutter project: